ncssar/caltopo_python/docs/source/index.rst

 Internet or locally-hosted
 --------------------------
-In addition to the standard caltopo.com or sartopo.com web interface, CalTopo provides a downloadable local HTTP server called CalTopo Desktop (formerly CalTopo Offline or SARTopo Offline).
+In addition to the standard caltopo.com web interface, CalTopo provides a downloadable local HTTP server called CalTopo Desktop (formerly CalTopo Offline or SARTopo Offline).
 This module works with either solution.

 Configuration file
 ------------------
-User account details, including the authentication public key (used to generate signed requests, as required by caltopo.com and sartopo.com), are kept in a local configuration file that you control.
+User account details, including the authentication public key (used to generate signed requests, as required by caltopo.com), are kept in a local configuration file that you control.
 A template configuration file comes with this package.

 See the bottom of the Examples section for configuration file examples.
 See the :doc:`credentials` page for details on authentication.